nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Open a command window.
 Run the `java -version` command to ensure you are using Java 17.

-   3. Launch the jar file using the `java -jar` command.
+   3. Launch the jar file using the `java -jar contactsforgood.jar` command.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app using the `java -jar` command.<br>
+   2. Re-launch the app using the `java -jar contactsforgood.jar` command.<br>
        Expected: The most recent window size and location is retained.

 ### Deleting a person